optio50/YouTube-Terminal/README.md

 # Requirements:

-curl (for fetching the channel html source)
+curl (for fetching the channel html source) available from your distro repository.

-mpv (for playing the videos) https://mpv.io/installation/
+mpv (for playing the videos) most likely available from your distro repository or https://mpv.io/installation/

 youtube-dl (for grabbing the url and titles) Youtube-DL install instructions https://youtube-dl.org/